Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix O - Moderation of Content Characteristics Study 3

-In the manuscript, we report that one's trait anger moderates the relationship between anger reduction and sharing through reducing the motivation to share surprising news.
-In Table \ref{tab:moderations}, we present the moderation analyses whereby trait anger moderates the effect of the anger reduction manipulation on each of the five motivations.
+In the manuscript, we report that one's trait anger moderates the relationship between anger reduction and sharing through reducing the importance to share surprising news.
+In Table \ref{tab:moderations_anger}, we present the moderation analyses where trait anger moderates the effect of the anger reduction manipulation for each of the five content characteristics.

-We find that trait anger moderates the effect of the anger reduction manipulation on the motivation to be surprising ($B=-.27 , SE=.13, p<.05$) and some evidence pointing to a similar effect on the desire to share news that are interesting.
-As none of the variables have been mean-centered or standardized and there's an interaction term, the effects of reduced anger are the simple effect of the manipulation when trait anger is at zero.
-To aid interpretation, in the Figure \ref{fig:SurprisingTraitModeration} we show how trait anger moderates the effect of the manipulation on the desire to share news to be surprising.

-We see among participants who received the anger reduction manipulation, the relationship between trait anger and desire to be surprising is much weaker ($B=0.10 , SE=.08, p=.10$) such that the bigger effect of the anger reduction manipulation on motivation to be surprising occurs for those who have higher trait anger.
-To illustrate, we find that the effect of the anger reduction manipulation on reducing the motivation to be surprising was for those who had a value of trait anger of at least 2 out of 5 ($B=-.23, SE=.12, p=.06$)